Pre-training Language Models for Comparative Reasoning: Introduction

-Our contributions are three-fold: \begin{compactitem} \item We propose a scalable method for synthesizing data for entity comparison, leveraging both structured and unstructured data sources. \item We present a novel framework for pre-training PLMs to enhance their comparative reasoning abilities on multiple related tasks. \item We provide the first benchmark for entity comparison over texts, serving as a foundation for future research in this domain. \end{compactitem}
+\item We propose a scalable method of collecting and designing training data for entity comparison, using both structured and unstructured data sources that are publicly accessible. \item We present a novel framework for pre-training LMs to enhance their comparative reasoning abilities on multiple related objectives. \item We provide the first benchmark for entity comparison over texts, serving as a foundation for future research in this topic. \end{compactitem}